vwkd/code-system/src/languages/rust/trait/trait.md

 - can think of as adjective, e.g. copyable, clonable, etc.
 - called marker if empty, used only as label

+it's also a type
+dynamically sized

+Self
+implicit type parameter of trait type that is implemented on can think of pseudo syntax `impl MyTrait<MyStruct> {..}` Self is by default unsized, Self: ?Sized default trait methods can't return Self by value or take it as a parameter by value needs either to specify that Self must be sized by default `trait MyTrait: Sized { ... }` or that a method can only be called if Self is sized

 ## Declaration